Football in Mozambique: Women's football

 In December 2014, Mozambique finished 133rd in the FIFA Women's World Ranking.

 Felice Lemos caused quite a stir in 2013.
 She was known as the first female coach of a male football team, when she took over the first team of the club Zixaxa in the capital Maputo.
-She reported a lot of encouragement from the players and the fans, but she also experienced misogynist discrimination on the part of her coaches colleagues.
+She reported a lot of encouragement from the players and the fans, but she also experienced misogynist discrimination on the part of her coaching colleagues.